swisscatplus/lab_doc.github.io/docs/IT/Agilent (except IMQTOF)/index.md

 Instruments : LC, SFC, LC Prep, GC MS

-Each instrument has an AIC (link between the instrument the network) : 5 Clients (to access the OpenLAb architecture) : 3 within the laboratory
+Each instrument has an AIC (link between the instrument the network) -> 5 of them

+Clients (to access the OpenLAb architecture) -> 3 of them within the laboratory

 For the central zone, one computer is used as an AIC for the GC and controls other instruments via VWORKS